shanyiding/MealPrepApp/README.md

 ## Overview

-MealPrep is a personal mobile application designed to help users manage their food inventory, track nutritional intake, and maintain accountability during fitness goals such as cutting or bulking.
+MealPrep is a personal meal preparation and nutrition tracking application designed to help users manage their fridge inventory, monitor nutritional intake, and stay accountable to fitness goals such as cutting, bulking, or maintenance.

+The app combines **food inventory management**, **nutrition tracking**, and **meal prep planning** into a single mobile-first experience.
-The application is being developed primarily for Android using **Python**, **Kivy**, and **SQLite**.

-The main purpose of the app is to answer questions such as:
+Built primarily for Android using **Python**, **Kivy**, and **SQLite**, the app aims to answer questions such as:

 * What food do I currently have in my fridge?
 * How much protein and calories do I have available?
+* Which foods are getting old and should be eaten soon?
+* What foods fit my nutrition goals?
+* Am I staying within my calorie and protein targets?
 * How long can my current groceries sustain my goals?
-* What have I eaten today?
-* Am I staying within my calorie and protein targets?

 ---